-A soil repository would offer a centralized location to take contaminated soil, reducing transportation costs and potentially reducing disposal costs.
-Under this model, contaminated material from former orchard properties is transported to the repository.
-Using heavy equipment, the soil is consolidated and then compacted.
+A soil repository would offer a centralized location for developers, contractors and residents take contaminated soil, potentially helping to reduce transportation and disposal costs.
+Under this model, LA pesticide contaminated soil from historical orchard properties is transported to the repository where the soil is consolidated and then compacted using heavy equipment.
 After the repository is filled, it is closed with a liner placed over the top.